OCA/project/project_timesheet_currency/README.rst

 *** IMPORTANT ***
 The module changes the default multi-company record rules for project, task and analytic line.
-You probably may want to set them accordingly to your specific needs.
+You probably want to fine tune them according to your specific needs.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas